isabella232/journeys.en/help/using/building-journeys/journeyproperty.md

 >[!NOTE]
 >
 >Journey Orchestration does not directly react to privacy opt-out, access or delete requests.
 However, the global timeout ensures that individuals never stay more than 30 days in any journey.

+Be aware that this global timeout erases all data on individuals including journey entrance information.
+This impacts journeys that do not allow re-entrance.
+When a person enters and finishes a journey, he cannot re-enter it during a period of 30 days.
+After that, the system erases all the individual's data and cannot forbid re-entrance.